Skip to content

 7. Donkey’s ears

 One of the little-known Pantheon facts is that this Roman temple once had bell towers.
-During the Middle Ages, Pope Urban VIII decided to add two bell towers to the Pantheon.
-Why, do you ask?
-The head of the Catholic Church and the Papal state wanted to give the Pantheon more of a church-like look.
+During the Middle Ages, Pope Urban VIII decided to add two bell towers to the structure.
+Why?
+The head of the Catholic Church and the Papal state wanted to give this building more of a church-like look.

 Here is an interesting detail: They no longer grace the skyline today because of the negative reactions from the public.
 The bell towers on either side of the Pantheon’s facade were stylistically different from the rest of the building.
 Soon, people began calling them donkey’s ears.
 That’s why they removed them in the late 19th century.